sisby-folk/picohud/README.md

  - In-game Day and In-game Time - Rounded to the nearest half hour
    - As of 1.1, will show day in a seasonal format when [Seasons](https://modrinth.com/mod/fabric-seasons) is installed

+Includes configuration for:
+ - Toggling information via key instead of holding.

 ---

 ### Afterword